dhruv14385/kubernetes-notes/README.md

 To check more details of pods like IP address of pod and node
 kubectl get pods -o wide

+To check status of persistent volume
+kubectl get pv

+To check status of persistent volume claim
+kubectl get pvc

 To check logs for pod with one container
 kubectl logs -f testpod(name of pod)